Circuit management tables

 Circuit type

-Indicates whether the circuit is a physical or virtual circuit.
-A circuit is considered virtual when it contains one or more sections where the Section type is Virtual.
+Specifies whether the circuit is a physical circuit or a virtual circuit.
+A circuit is considered virtual when it contains one or more sections in which the SECTIONTYPE value is Virtual.
 The default is Physical.

-Used to identify whether the circuit or its related sections or subcircuits have changed since the last reconcile operation.
-All circuits are root containers.
+Specifies whether the circuit or its related sections or subcircuits have changed since the last reconcile operation.
+All circuits are conflict containers.

 GLOBALID